13 Sights in Olsztyn, Poland (with Map and Images)

 Legend

-Biakło is a hill in Olsztyn, Silesian Voivodeship, in southern Poland.
-The hill has the form of a forestless, rock crest.
-From the north side it is adjacent to the rocky ridge of Lipówek, from the south it falls on a flat and forested depression separating it from the Falcon Mountains.
-The hill is built of limestone from the Jurassic period.
-At the southern end of the ridge there is a rock window, while to the east of the summit – a limestone spire.
-Numerous karst forms: cavities, nurseries and ribs.
+Biakło is a hill in the town of Olsztyn, within Częstochowa County, Silesian Voivodeship, in northern Poland.
+The hill has the form of a forestless, rocky ridge.
+On the northern side, it is adjacent to the rocky ridge of Lipówek, and on the southern side, it descends onto a flat and forested depression separating it from the Falcon Mountains.
+The hill is made of limestone from the Jurassic period.
+At the southern end of the ridge there is a rock window, while to the east of the summit there is a limestone spire.
+Numerous karst formations: cavities, grooves and ribs.
 It is surrounded by meadows on all sides.

 3. Salvator Church

-The Evangelical-Augsburg Church of Christ the Savior in Olsztyn-one of the three temples located within the Olsztyn Old Town in Olsztyn.
-The Evangelical Church stands in the corner of the Old Market Square at Zamkowa Street.
-The building was built in 1876-1899 in the neo-Gothic style.
+The Evangelical-Augsburg Church of Christ the Saviour in Olsztyn is one of the three churches in Olsztyn's Old Town.
+The Evangelical church stands in the corner of the old market square at Zamkowa Street.
+The building was built in the years 1876-1899 in the neo-Gothic style.
 It was consecrated on October 15, 1877 and rebuilt at the turn of the 19th and 20th centuries due to the growing parish.
-Despite the reconstruction, however, it was quickly needed to build another object: the garrison church.
+Despite the reconstruction, however, it soon became necessary to build another building: a garrison church.

 Wikipedia: Kościół Chrystusa Zbawiciela w Olsztynie (PL), Website